mharikmert/education-portal/README.md

 git clone https://github.com/mharikmert/Fikirtepe-Student-Information-System
 ```
 ## Running Locally
-First, set your environment variables to your own  **config.properties** file under the resources  as in **sample_properties** file.
+Firstly, set your environment variables to your own  **config.properties** file under the resources  such as **sample_config.properties**.
+DataSource information is provided from this file.
-You can use run configuration of your IDE or you can build a jar and run it.
+After setting your secrets, you can use run configuration of your IDE or you can build a jar and run it.

 ### Build with
 In the main directory